 Sometimes horses are made to work extremely hard in Down Royal’s Champion Chase but more often we have seen one runner sail clear on their way towards the finishing post.
-Since 2007, six winners have won by at least 11 lengths, the longest margin of victory coming courtesy of Road To Respect when he blew the field away during a 16 length triumph in 2018.
-In the same space of time, only three contests have been settled by fewer than four lengths so it is not usually a race that goes down to the wire.
+Since the first race in 1999, seven winners have won by at least 11 lengths, the longest margin of victory coming courtesy of Road To Respect when he blew the field away during a 16 length triumph in 2018.
+In the same space of time, only eight contests have been settled by fewer than four lengths so it is not usually a race that goes down to the wire.

 GIGGINSTOWN MAKING PRESENCE FELT